UniversalDependencies/docs/_ud-pos/ADJ.md

 ### Definition

-**Adjectives** are a words that typically modify nouns and specify their properties or attributes.
+**Adjectives** are words that typically modify nouns and specify their properties or attributes.
 They may also function as predicates, as in

 _The car is green._